Luke-B-Jones/NAP/README.txt

-NAP - Made by Luke Jones (Biochemistry Ph.D. student, department of life sciences, the University of Bath) 01/2024
+NAP - Made by Luke Jones (PhD student, University of Bath) with help from Morgan Cockrill (optimisation and script debugging) and James Swift (R scripts development)

-How to use:
+How to setup:
-(1) Install dependencies

-(2) Run 'setup.sh'

-(3) Add tools directory to you '.bashrc'

-(4) Setup 'config.sh'

-(5) Use 'nap dorado' (both -h and --help availble) to prepair data

-(6) Use 'nap pipe' (both -h and --help availble) to generate microbiome abundance and taxonomy data

-(7) Check your log for further infomation on runs
+conda install -c bioforge nap

 Additional: